datapane/datapane/tests/testfiles/runscripts/README.md

 ## Notes

-Shared datafiles that represent scripts / assets for use in all tests
+Shared datafiles that represent apps / assets for use in all tests